world-federation-of-advertisers/cross-media-measurement/src/main/kotlin/org/wfanet/measurement/reporting/service/api/v2alpha/tools/README.md

   --predicate='person.age == 3'
 ```

 There currently needs to be at least two groups of primitive reporting sets defined by the arg group: --cmms-event-group, --reporting-set-id, and --reporting-set-display-name.
 You can pass in multiple event groups, but be sure to specify the display name or id first.
-There is a parsing issue if the event groups are specified later in the arg group.
+There is a parsing issue if the id and display name are specified later in the arg group.
 This is similar to creating a reporting set.

 The union and unique reporting sets are created automatically from the provided reporting sets.
 Ids and display names are derived.